andreashhpetersen/stratetrees/experiments/shields/notes.md

 - viper_shielded_RW.json - same as above but as in stratetrees format
 - shielded_rw_example.png - visualization of the shielded strategy partitioning

-- unshielded_RandomWalk-v0_ppo.zip - shielded PPO strategy
+- unshielded_RandomWalk-v0_ppo.zip - unshielded PPO strategy
 - viper_unshielded_RW.pk - the unshielded VIPER generated strategy (in sklearn format)
 - viper_unshielded_RW.json - same as above but as in stratetrees format
 - unshielded_rw_example.png - visualization of the unshielded strategy partitioning